iarxm/csim-man/index.md

 ### Briefing

-The running principles aim to emulate as specifically as possible the rulebooks of both the International Surf Association and the World Surf League.

-Principles from those rulebooks are assumed, unless otherwise stated within this manual.
-When there are conflicting principles, this manual and associated draw spreadsheet will take first precedent.
-Then the ISA rulebook will take precedent over the WSL rulebook.

-Each athlete is expected to read this manual to understand the purpose and mechanics of this type of training.
-This implies achieving an understanding of the draw format, the scheduling and the principles of how to train.

-It's essential to be able to navigate this document so as to be able to find all relevant information.
-For example we may read the 'Athletes Code of Conduct' during the check-in meeting therefore it's necessary to have access to it.
-This is also the case for the contest simulator app, so to be able to locate the schedule, the draw, and the scores of each heat.
-Ensure immediate access to the link to the spreadsheet, and download the google sheets smartphone app.

-The following is expected of each athlete throughout training.

-- Undertake each next step with speed.
-- Maintain alertness.
+This manual of principles is written for all skill and experience levels.
+It may appear dense with detail to address all needs therefore it's important for each athlete to pick out parts which are personally relevant to them.

+The simulator apps currently resides as a google spreadsheet shared ahead of the contest simulation.

+Athlete's are expected to

+- Understand the structure of the manual so to quickly find reference to elements used in training such at the Olympic Values which may be read during the check-in meeting
+- Understand the navigation of the simulator app to comprehend the status of heats, scores and schedules.
+- Ensure immediate access to the app throughout training and to have downloaded the google sheets app.
 - Understand the sequence of heats and their expected times.

+The following commitments are expected throughout the course of training

+- Undertake each next step with speed and conscientiousness.
+Particular emphasis is to be placed on returning to the beach marshal post heat and preparing for the subsequent heat.
+- Maintain alertness and be on immediate standby to a rapidly evolving plan.
-- Have a comprehension that taking on the identity of an athlete is to commit oneself to the ideal values of being an athlete.
+- Comprehend what is means to be an athlete in relation to values and principles.
+Understanding that taking on the identity of an athlete is to commit oneself to the ideal values of being an athlete.

-Maintain recall of the following
+Maintain recall of the following as they will act as keystone habits for more important skills and outcomes.

-- Return jersey's to the beach marshal jersey container or stand immediately after each heat.
-- Promptly collect jersey's for the next heat, remembering to choose a different colour to the previous heat.
+- Return jersey's immediately after each heat.
+Promptly collect jersey's for the next heat.
+    - Stay focused after the heat finishes and move rapidly to the next task.
-- Avoid inquiring whether it's acceptable to wear the same jersey.
-Make it a habit to change colors without hesitation.
+    - Choosing a different jersey colour to the previous heat.
+Avoid inquiring whether it's acceptable to wear the same jersey.
+Develop the habit to change colors without hesitation.
+- Maintain a watch and keep close awareness on time.
+- Maintain a quality wax job as this will be a benchmark for attention to other important details.
+    - Slacking on such a detail will increase the probability that other problems will go wrong.

-### Athlete Preparation
+### Equipment And Logistical Preparation

-Prepare a kit bag with all necessary equipment for training.
+Prepare a kit bag with all necessary equipment for effective training.
+Consider the following equipment

 - Watch
 - Learner's notebook; Wave observation notebook/cards/board
 - Water
 - Backups of board, wax, fins, fin key, leash
 - Waterproof and warm clothes for staying warm during gaps
+- Are all boards sufficiently repaired and if necessary - re-waxed?

+Additional considerations

-Immediate access to the simulator spreadsheet with an understanding of its layout and how to navigate it.
+- Immediate access to the simulator spreadsheet with an understanding of its layout and how to navigate it.

-Full understanding of everything set out in the spreadsheet and manual.
+- Thorough understanding of the schedule, draw and principles of simulation training

-Consider arriving before check-in so to be fully prepared and to provide ample opportunity for a thorough and individualized beach and surf warm-up.
+- Consider arriving before check-in so to be fully prepared and to provide ample opportunity for a thorough and individualized beach and surf warm-up.

-Setup a station for personal equipment which enables ease of access throughout training.
-For example,
+- Setup a station for personal equipment which enables ease of access throughout training.

+## Motivation and Organisation

 ### Purpose of Simulation

+#### Problem Statement

 The problem is that training with an intention alone works out to be insufficient training.
 A more optimal method of training for a particular athletic goal is to perform regularly in a situation that equivalently emulates the situation under which the goal will be achieved.
 Rarely will it be argued that casual training ever feels like the high pressure situation of performing in a real contest.
 To confront face on that which is stressful is a good way to grow into it and become resilient and adaptable under the pressure of that situation.
 It's an illusion to believe that training the purely technical skills of a sport will in itself provide the basis to succeed in any particular contest.
 It is perhaps equivalent to thinking that training to swim in a pool would perfectly prepare an athlete to swim in a stormy ocean.

 How common is it to find oneself surfing aimlessly and without an accurate sense to the quality of training and strategy within a short period of a heat?
 How difficult is it in an actual heat with tough opponents of a similar skill level?
 What type of thoughts and emotions actually rush through one's mind?
 What mistakes are made?
 Consider how valuable it may be to confront these questions on a weekly basis and to begin to solve them earlier rather than later.

+#### Goals of Contest Simulation

 The goal of the contest simulation is to create high density exposure to the reality of a contest environment so to create the basis for the necessary adaption.
 And to do so for all skill levels, ranging from initial club entry up to both ISA Games and WSL Series Events.